Heart symbol: Modern

+Tombaugh Regio, a bright surface feature on Pluto, is often nicknamed 'Pluto's heart' due to it being shaped like a heart.

 Since the 19th century, the symbol has often been used on Valentine's Day cards, candy boxes, and similar popular culture artifacts as a symbol of romantic love.

-The use of the heart symbol as a logograph for the English verb "to love" derives from the use in "I ♥ NY," introduced by designer Mary Wells Lawrence in 1977.
+The use of the heart symbol as a logograph for the English verb "to love" derives from the use in "I ♥ NY," introduced by the designer Mary Wells Lawrence in 1977.